Five life lessons The Wizard of Oz can teach us today!

 As a child, whenever The Wizard of Oz aired on television, it was a special occasion in our house.
 It was the one night of the week we could stay up past our bedtime.
-I would sit close to my mom so I could quickly hide my face at the first sight of the Wicked Witch.
+I would sit close to my mom, so I could quickly hide my face at first sight of the Wicked Witch.
 No matter how many times I saw The Wizard of Oz, she still scared me each and every time!
 And, every time Dorothy felt like she would never get home, I pressed a little closer to my mom.
 I think I needed that reassurance that I was home and safe.
 Clearly, “there’s no place like home” is one of The Wizard of Oz’s life lessons that resonate.

 In August, The Wizard of Oz celebrated the 80th Anniversary.
 I had to stop and think about that.
 80 years!
 After 80 years, I wondered what could The Wizard of Oz still teach us today?

 So, I snuggled with my kids.
 I popped in an old DVD and settled in to see what life lessons this childhood favorite still offered for someone my age.

 Related Post | The Wizard of Oz: A Magical Musical Adventure